GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Experiments

 Table \ref{tab:data sets} gives the number of nodes ($n$), the number of directed edges ($|\mathcal{E}|$), the number of reciprocal edges ($|\mathcal{E}^r|$) (self-loops are counted once and for $ u \ne v$, a reciprocal edge $u\rightarrow v, v\rightarrow u$ is counted twice) and their percentage among all edges, for the real-world networks, illustrating the variability in network size and density (defined as ${|\mathcal{E}|}/[{n(n-1)}]$).
 When input features are unavailable, we stack the real and imaginary parts of the top $K$ eigenvectors of $(\mathbf{A}-\mathbf{A}^\top)\cdot i$ in line with the protocol in \cite{cucuringu2020hermitian} for GNNs.
 We report the embedding dimension $d$.

-\textbf{Synthetic Data} We perform experiments on graphs with $n=350$ nodes for Erd\H{o}s-R\'enyi Outlier (ERO) models as in \cite{d2021ranking}, with edge density $p\in\{0.05, 1\}$, noise level $\eta\in\{0,0.1,\dots,0.8\}$ (corresponding to $\gamma$ in \cite{d2021ranking}) and style ``uniform" or ``gamma" depending on the distribution from which the ground-truth scores are generated.
-We fix $K=5, d=16$ for the ERO.
+\textbf{Synthetic Data} We perform experiments on graphs with $n=350$ nodes for Erd\H{o}s-R\'enyi Outlier (ERO) models as in \cite{d2021ranking}, with edge density $p\in\{0.05, 1\}$, noise level $\eta\in\{0,0.1,\dots,0.8\}$ (corresponding to $\gamma$ in \cite{d2021ranking}) and style ``uniform" or ``gamma" depending on the distribution from which the ground-truth scores are generated. \footnote{This synthetic graph is an ER graph with tunable noise level, a test case which is informative without being too unrealistic.} We fix $K=5, d=16$ for the ERO.